 - The members of the Executive Committee shall meet in such times and places as they shall determine and shall govern all the affairs of the Party.

-- Members of the Executive Committee who miss three consecutive meetings of the Executive Committee or fails to perform their fiduciary duties may be removed from the Executive Committee and replaced by a two-thirds vote at a regular meeting of the Executive Committee or a majority vote at convention following a motion for a vote of no confidence.
+- A member of the Executive Committee who misses three consecutive meetings of the Executive Committee or fails to perform his or her fiduciary duties may be removed from the Executive Committee and replaced by a two-thirds vote at a regular meeting of the Executive Committee or a majority vote at convention following a motion for a vote of no confidence.
 All Executive Committee members must be notified of the intent to removal at least 14 days prior to the meeting.
 If the chair is so removed, the vice chair shall assume the chair and a new vice chair elected.

 - All officers of the Party must be current members of the Party.
 An officer whose membership lapses must renew at the next meeting after written notice or be removed at that meeting.

 - There shall be a standing legislative committee to monitor, report on, and advocate for legislation on behalf of the Libertarian Party.

 IV.
 LOCAL PARTY ORGANIZATIONS

 - Party members may form organizations entitled to be known as the “Libertarian Party” of their respective areas.

 - The Executive Committee shall charter affiliate parties from those organizations requesting such status.
 A copy of the petitioning organization’s proposed operating rules shall be submitted with the petition.
 No organization shall be so chartered which does not ratify the Statement of Principles of the Party.
 The Executive Committee can arbitrate disputes between affiliates.